 Technical photography is accompanied by a written report detailing our conservator’s findings and their interpretation of what the examination has uncovered.
 This includes any relevant art historical research which may have arisen from the process.

-above: technical photographs taken in ‘visible light’ before restoration treatment
+Above: technical photographs taken in visible light before any restoration treatment or further examination

 There are various types of technical photography, including the following methods: